 Disclaimer: This post is written by me (an independent travel blogger) and is not affiliated to Warner Bros., JK Rowling, Penguin Publishing or any other official Harry Potter agency.
 All opinions are my own, and facts are reproduced to the best of my knowledge.

-1. Experience Harry Potter and the Cursed Child in the West End.
+1. Watch Harry Potter and the Cursed Child 🎭

-2. Explore behind the scenes at Warner Bros.
-Studio Tour.
+2. Take the Warner Bros.
+Studio Tour 🏰

 This incredible experience takes you through real sets, props, and costumes used in the films.